 Language cache files: Most of the applications contain more than a dozen of specific language files on your Mac.
 Most of the language files are useless for you because you do not speak most of the languages!
 Such files are wasting the storage space on the Mac and you can safely remove those unwanted language files from your Mac manually.

 You will find the language files in the Resources folder ending with "lproj" along with the full or short name of the languages such as ja.lproj, fr.lproj, ru.lproj, en.lproj, etc. You need to select the unwanted language folders and just click the delete or remove button.
 Besides, you can select and trash the language folders from your Mac OS X manually.

 System log cache files: Various logs arrest the action of system applications and amenities.
 These files can be sent to the developers for correcting resolutions if the application bangs.
 Sometimes such log files contain a lot of information and take your Mac space.
 So you can clean the system log cache files and can get some space.

-If you want to delete such system log cache files, then open the finder window, find the Go menu and select the "Go to Folder" option.
+If you want to delete such system log cache files, then open the finder window, find the Go menu, and select the "Go to Folder" option.
 Now you need to type /Library/Logs and press the Enter to proceed to the folder.
 Select all the files and hit the Command+Backspace to clean the system log cache files.
-Besides, you can copy everything to the different folder for your safety.
-Now press "Empty Trash" option, if you want to delete the system log cache files permanently.
+Besides, you can copy everything to a different folder for your safety.
+Now press the "Empty Trash" option, if you want to delete the system log cache files permanently.